How to choose the appropriate legal structure for a startup in Spain

 • Partners: 1

-• Initial Capital: No minimum investment required
+• Initial capital: No minimum

 • Taxation: Personal income tax